-If you’re a Salesforce Marketing Cloud/ExactTarget user, you probably use data extensions to manage your lead and customer data.
+If you use Salesforce Marketing Cloud/ExactTarget, you probably manage your lead and customer data with data extensions.
 To capture lead information, you have several options:

 - Use Marketing Cloud Smart Capture forms